DALL-E 3 and gpt-image-1 — OpenAI's Visual Layer

 Bottom Line

-DALL-E 3 and gpt-image-1 are different tools in the same API surface.
-DALL-E 3 rewrites prompts and enforces aggressive content policy — use it for conversational contexts where natural language flexibility is acceptable. gpt-image-1 executes prompts as written and supports native editing — use it for production pipelines where exact control matters.
-Both live in the fallback chain.
-Neither is your primary provider when cost and rate limits are in the equation.
+DALL-E 3 is legacy — it no longer appears in OpenAI's current API documentation.
+The production path is gpt-image-1 (established, widely supported) and gpt-image-2 (latest, verify the model ID at platform.openai.com/docs). gpt-image-1 executes prompts as written and supports native editing — use it for production pipelines where exact control matters.
+It lives in fallback position #2 in the chain.
+Neither gpt-image-1 nor gpt-image-2 is your primary provider when cost and rate limits are in the equation — Gemini Imagen handles that.